Bolympus1/DADS7202_HW02/README.md

  - [✨ Dataset](https://drive.google.com/drive/folders/16B2ut6co3qQ1eBGqpvZMb8ZJNta62rp4?usp=sharing) <br>
 Link to download the dataset: https://drive.google.com/drive/folders/16B2ut6co3qQ1eBGqpvZMb8ZJNta62rp4?usp=sharing

-เราได้ทำการเก็บรูปโทรศัพท์มือถือทั้ง 4 ยี่ห้อ ได้แก่ Apple(iPhone), Huawei, OPPO และ Samsung ที่มีวางจำหน่ายในปัจจุบัน (ปี 2022) โดยเลือกเก็บรูปถ่ายในหลากหลายมุมมอง ทั้งด้านหน้า ด้านหลัง ด้านข้าง รูปเฉาพส่วน เช่น ส่วนกล้องถ่ายรูป โดยแหล่งที่เก็บเราได้เก็บมาจาก official page BaNANA online shop **`"https://www.bnn.in.th/th"`** และ unofficial page (Facebook market place) เพื่อให้ข้อมูล คุณภาพของภาพมีความหลากหลาย รวมทั้งหมด 434 ภาพ โดยแบ่งเป็น iPhone 100 ภาพ, Huawei 125 ภาพ, OPPO 109 ภาพ และ Samsung 100 ภาพ.
+We collected 4 brands of mobile phone datasets which are Apple(iPhone), Huawei, OPPO, and Samsung that are still sale in 2022.
+We try to select various images in every dimension of the phone (frontside, backside, and some specific areas such as the camera ) source of the official image are from  BaNANA online shop **`"https://www.bnn.in.th/th"`** and unofficial image from Facebook market place.
+The total image that we collected from 2 sources is 434 images (iPhone 100 images, Huawei 124 images, Oppo 109 images, and Samsung 100 images).

 ## Assumption: